Medical-Intelligence-One/Critical-Path/README.md

 ### Current top priorities
 - Fulfill Dr. Stein's use case
-    - Develop a reasoning framework
+    - 🔁 Develop a reasoning framework
-    - Develop a knowledge model
+    - 🔁 Develop a knowledge model
     - Fine-tune GPT3 for the knowledge model
-    - Collect all relevant literature
+    - ☑️ Collect all relevant literature
     - Extract relationships from relevant literature
     - Import GPT-extracted relationships into the graph
     - Test the system on MIMIC-III patients
     - Demo for Dr. Stein

 ### Immediate next steps:
+- Add 2-3 more use cases
+- Share Neo4j's embedding webinar with Nikesh
 - Reformat the knowledge graph to have all synonyms point to a central "preferred term" (☑️ UMLS_test, 🟢 MIMIC-III_v1.4_MI-1)
 - 🔁 Develop pathologic pathfinding methods using existing `CAUSE_OF` relationships from UMLS
 - 🔁 Develop intervention pathfinding methods using pathologic paths and `MAY_TREAT` or `MAY_PREVENT` relationships